-Move the pork loin to the side and lay 5-6 slices of bacon on the pan in rows.
+Move the tenderloin to the side and lay 5-6 slices of bacon on the pan in rows.
 Leave a space between each.

-Lay the pork loin back over the bacon.
+Lay the tenderloin back over the bacon.
 Then begin wrapping it.

-When the top is completely covered, you’re ready to cook!
-Cover the pork loin tightly with foil and preheat the oven to 350°F.
+When the top is completely covered, you're ready to cook!
+Cover the pork tenderloin tightly with foil and preheat the oven to 350°F.

 Bake at 350°F.